madmachineio/docs/docs/overview/run-your-first-project.md

 At first, you certainly need a tool to edit your code.
 MadMachine IDE allows you to write code, compile and download it to your board.

 You can get the latest IDE for macOS [here](https://github.com/madmachineio/MadMachineIDE/releases/tag/v0.2.3-alpha).
-And your computer should have Xcode to allow the code to be compiled successfully.
-The IDE for Windows doesn't support our new features since we are waiting the Window support of Swift language.
+And your computer should have Xcode to allow the code to compile successfully.
+The IDE for Windows doesn't support our new features since we are waiting for the Window support of Swift language.

 Double click the downloaded file and follow the installation instructions.
-If you meet with any problem, you could refer to [FAQ](./faq.md).
+If you meet any problem, you could refer to [FAQ](./faq.md).

 :::info
 For advanced users, you may edit your code wherever you like and use the [mm-sdk](https://github.com/madmachineio/mm-sdk) to compile your code.